laurajbarros/backend-challenge/README.md

 * Coding challenge represents day-to-day work at PepperHQ
 * Estimated time to complete: **2/3 hours**
 * If you already have easily accessible examples of your own code you want to use instead, email us!
-* We will use this as a way to initially analyse your abilities as well as in the phone interview, for a code review and starting off point for a general technical discussion.
+* We will use this as a way to initially analyse your abilities as well as for a code review and starting off point for a general technical discussion in the next step of the interview.
 * If you have any feedback on the interview process, email us!
 * Go straight to [Task Specification](#task-specification)